andyinthecloud/mashupmedia/README.md

 ## Music
 Group your media in libraries and Mashup Media will provide a clean, elegant interface to quickly access and play your content.
+Group your media in libraries and Mashup Media will provide a clean, elegant interface to quickly access and play your content.

+A lot of time has been dedicated into making the Mashup Media music experience very special.
+Music is categorised into artists, albums, genres and years.
+Libraries can contain a large amount of files with minimal impact to performance.
 A lot of time has been dedicated into making the Mashup Media music experience very special.
 Music is categorised into artists, albums, genres and years.
 Libraries can contain a large amount of files with minimal impact to performance.

 ### Compatibility